Grand Teton and Yellowstone National Parks landscape

 Hiking

 Grand Teton wins this one.
-The trails here are more dramatic with mountain scenery that rivals anything in the Rockies.
-Cascade Canyon, Paintbrush Canyon, Lake Solitude, the Teton Crest Trail.
-These are bucket-list hikes.
+The trails here are more dramatic, with mountain scenery that rivals anything in the Rockies.
+Cascade Canyon, Paintbrush Canyon, Lake Solitude, the Teton Crest Trail, Delta Lake.
+These are bucket-list hikes that deliver views per mile that most parks can’t match.

 Yellowstone has good trails but many of the best features are accessible from boardwalks and short walks.
-The backcountry is vast but most visitors never see it.
+The backcountry is vast and wild, but most folks never see it.
+The park’s trails tend to be longer approaches through forest before you reach the payoff, while Grand Teton puts you in the alpine in the first few miles.

 Edge: Grand Teton.